 ‘Enthusiasm Is High’ as Mississippi Sports Betting Preparations UnderwayBy Jill R. Dorson | Published: July 3, 2018 at 5:47 pm

-The Mississippi Gaming Commission has received five applications from commercial casinos interested in introducing sports betting, according to executive director Allen Godfrey.
+The Mississippi Gaming Commission has received five applications from commercial casinos interested in introducing sports betting in the Magnolia State, according to executive director Allen Godfrey.
 The Magnolia State’s gaming regulations go into effect on July 21 and the state has 28 commercial casinos, including many owned by large gaming corporations.

 Godfrey said the MGM and Caesar’s properties, as well as The Palace Casino Resort in Biloxi, have made application for sports betting.
 The expectation is that every commercial casino will follow suit in the coming weeks.